timvandam/sqt/doc/Lecture 11 - Static, Fuzz, and Security Testing.md

 Because static analysis brings sound results, you should in theory be able to use them to find vulnerabilities in your code.
 This is not the case though as not all possible paths in your code will ever be taken - some just never happen when actually executing the code (e.g. `if (false)`).
-Taken this into account, you get *completeness*, which consists of all paths that will actually be taken.
-This is a subset of sound.
+Taking this into account, you get *completeness*, which ensures no false positives, while soundness ensures no false negatives.

 ## Fuzz Testing
 Fuzzing is a popular form of dynamic testing that can be used to automatically generate complex test cases.
 These test